Bearaby Cotton Napper Weighted Blanket Review

 The design and feel

 The cotton feels soft on the skin and it’s pleasant to touch and run your hands over the weave.
-However, it’s worth noting that it doesn’t feel as plush or smooth as weighted blankets that use high thread count cotton or minky, which is very popular these days.
+However, it’s worth noting that it doesn’t feel as soft and plush as the weighted blankets that come with a minky cover, which is the most common cover material I’ve seen.

-In the photo below, you can see the thick cotton weave of the Bearaby.
-The entire blanket has a very consistent knit and finish – both in the body and edges.
+In the photo below, you can see the thick cotton weave of the Bearaby Cotton Napper.
+The entire blanket has a consistent knit and finish – both in the body and edges.

-That means if your main desire is to find a weighted blanket with the fluffiest, softest feel, the Bearaby probably won’t be the one for you.
+That means if your main desire is to find a weighted blanket with the fluffiest, softest feel, you might like to look at brands that have multiple cover options instead.

-An important point to consider is that the lack of a soft flat surface to run your hands across is due to the weave.
+A key point to consider with the Bearaby Cotton Napper is that the lack of a soft, flat surface to run your hands across is due to the weave design.
 That weave means loops.
 And loops mean air holes.

 Weight and size options